 There are few baking disasters worse than a cake that sticks to the pan.
 You put in the time and effort, you’re excited as you pull it from the oven, but when you go to remove it from the pan it sticks and comes out in pieces.
-I’ve been there, and it is so frustrating.
+I’ve been there, and it is sooo frustrating.

 Next up, we need to grease the pan.
 You can either use butter and flour or baking spray.

-Butter and flour
+Grease with butter and flour

 One way to grease your pan is with butter and flour.
 These two combine to form a barrier between the pan and your cake.
 Here’s how to butter and flour your pans:

 - Line the bottom with parchment paper and grease the parchment paper with more butter.

 - Sprinkle your greased pan with flour.

 - Shake and rotate the pan until it is completely dusted with flour.
 Dump the excess flour into the next pan or back into the flour container.

 Spray the entire inside of the pan.
 Lay the parchment paper in the bottom, and then spray the parchment paper with the non-stick spray.
 And that’s it!